 - 5. How does incompetency differ from insanity?

-- 6. What is the law in California Penal Code 1368 PC?
+- 6. What is the law for competency to stand trial California?

 1. What does it mean to be competent to stand trial?

-A defendant is deemed competent to stand trial if he/she understands the nature of the court process.1
+A defendant is deemed competent to stand trial if they understand the nature of the court process.1

 Competency means the defendant must understand all of the following:

-- the fact that he/he is in court,
+- the fact that they are in court,

-- the general nature of the charges against him/her (“factual understanding of the proceedings” and “reasonable degree of rational understanding”),
+- the general nature of the charges against them (“factual understanding of the proceedings” and “reasonable degree of rational understanding”),

 - the parties involved (including the judge, prosecutor, defense counsel, and jury) in the criminal proceedings, and

-- the fact that he/she has sufficient present ability to assist in the ultimate defense presented.
+- the fact that they have sufficient present ability to assist in the ultimate defense presented.

 An accused is considered mentally incompetent if either of the following is true: